 Arriving in the Paro Valley: Architecture as Orientation

-The approach to Paro's premium lodges sets a certain tone before guests reach the reception desk.
+COMO Uma, Bhutan is a 5-star hotel in Paro, with 29 rooms and a nightly rate from USD 1,150.
 Prayer flags string across mountain ridgelines, whitewashed dzong walls rise against pine slopes, and the valley floor moves at a pace that has no urban equivalent.
-Into this context, COMO Uma Paro makes a deliberate architectural argument: its 38-acre estate draws from local village construction traditions, with hand-painted murals and carved detailing throughout the interiors.
+Into this context, COMO Uma Bhutan makes a deliberate architectural argument: its estate draws from local village construction traditions, with hand-painted murals and carved detailing throughout the interiors.
 The design work came from Bali-based architect Cheong Yew Kwan and Singaporean designer Kathryn Kng, who used vernacular Bhutanese forms as the primary reference rather than importing a generic Himalayan luxury idiom.

 Bukhari and the Logic of Place-Based Dining